bddsecurity/ios-bdd-mobile-security-tests/README.md

 As part of continuous delivery and the Agile software development, the mobile applications play an important role.

-BDDsecurity offers a complete set of BDD security tests with Calabash,Cucumber and Ruby, following the OWASP Mobile Security Testing Guide and the OWASP Mobile Top 10 2016, that can be easily implemented through the entire pipeline.
+BDDsecurity offers a complete set of BDD security tests with Calabash,Cucumber and Ruby, following the OWASP Mobile Security Testing Guide and the OWASP Mobile Top 10 2016, that can be easily customized and implemented through the entire pipeline.

 The tests use the power of [calabash.io](https://calabash.io) to automate the UI, [Cucumber](https://cucumber.io/) and Gherkin for its simple language.